 Current Ward Structure

-The City of Greater Dandenong is currently divided into four wards - Lightwood (three councillors), Paperbark (three councillors), Red Gum (three councillors) and Silverleaf (two councillors).
+Currently, the City of Greater Dandenong is divided into four wards - Lightwood (three councillors), Paperbark (three councillors), Red Gum (three councillors) and Silverleaf (two councillors).

 Find your council ward by your address